 James shook his head.
 "I'm not saying you should tell her to stay.
 I'm saying that you should tell her you want her to stay."

 Sirius sighed.
 He understood where James was going with it.
 By telling Riley that he wanted her to stay, it still meant he believed she should go.
+But it also gave Riley the chance to make the decision on her own.
 "Oh."

 "Yeah," James murmured.
 "Oh."